China slowdown cuts deeper into Indonesia's coal sector

 Costs for hiring equipment and workers are still rising sharply following years of a mining boom, so with market prices for coal falling, miners are reconsidering expansion plans.

-"We are much more focused on cost reduction than production increases, and even cost reductions with a slight production decrease," Alastair McLeod, chief financial officer of Bayan Resources (BYAN.JK), told Reuters this week by telephone.
+"We are much more focused on cost reduction than production increases, and even cost reductions with a slight production decrease," Alastair McLeod, chief financial officer of Bayan Resources, told Reuters this week by telephone.

 He said he doubted the firm's original guidance for this year's production would be achievable.